idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

 !listing /msfr/steady/run_neutronics.i block=AuxVariables/dnp

-Note that this is an array aux variable with 6 components, corresponding to the 6 delayed neutron precursor groups used here.
+Note that this is an array auxiliary variable with 6 components, corresponding to the 6 delayed neutron precursor groups used here.

 Support within the Framework for array variables is somewhat limited.
 For example, not all of the multiapp transfers work with array variables, and the